 As mentioned, I’m pretty sure I bought this in late October of ’78 (I remember it being chilly outside).
 A little Google-Fu reveals when these songs peaked on the Billboard singles chart and… holy crap, they both peaked on the exact same date: October 28, 1978.
 Once again, while my short-term memory may be turning to mush, my long-term memory remains damn near perfect.

 The MADdest of Times

 I’m an old timer now, but I was a young’un when I bought this issue of Mad.
 It was my third proper issue (after #200 and #201… I had somehow missed #202), in addition to Mad Super Special #25 and a Mad paperback or two I’d gotten.
-Before I started buying issues of Mad for myself, I was introduced to the mag through my old friend Ed’s copy of Mad Super Special #24, which was one of those specials that had a “Nostalgic Mad” insert that reprinted classic Mad comics from the 50s.
+Before I started buying issues of Mad for myself, I was introduced to the mag through my old friend Ed’s copy of Mad Special #24 (the last Special not to be labeled “Super”), which had a “Nostalgic Mad” insert that reprinted one of the classic Kurtzman Mad comics from the 50s.

 I loved the magazine and got a lot of laughs out of it, but the old timers back then would often scold me for getting taken in by the then-contemporary Mad.
 “You want something REALLY funny?” they’d say.
 “You should track down the original issues that Kurtzman did.”

 And in hindsight they were right.
 Those original Mads overseen by Harvey Kurtzman were genius and trailblazing.
 The modern issues had a more paint-by-numbers, formulaic feel to them.
 Even as an inexperienced, know-nothing kid, I could recognize that those “Nostalgic Mad” inserts were funnier, had a sharper bite to ‘em, than the newer issues.